rdfostrich/article-jws2018-ostrich/content/querying.md

 #### Correctness

-In this section, we prove that [](#algorithm-querying-vm) results in the correct stream offset for any given version, triple pattern and offset.
+In this section, we prove that [](#algorithm-querying-vm) results in the correct stream offset for any given version and triple pattern.

 ##### _Algorithm description_
 The algorithm is initialized as follows: